 The Commission has specified for the Survey to use the CEFR as the framework against which to measure language learning outcomes.
 Mindful of the need to ensure relevance for 15-year-olds in a school setting, SurveyLang has adopted a socio-cognitive model based on the CEFR’s model of language use and learning.
 It identifies two dimensions – the social: functional language use in real-life, and the cognitive: language as a developing set of competences, skills and knowledge.

-The development of 'targeted testing' is another example of innovation in SurveyLang’s approach to the delivery of the European Survey on Language Competences.
+The development of 'targeted testing' was another example of innovation in SurveyLang’s approach to the delivery of the European Survey on Language Competences.

-SurveyLang has developed a short routing test (approximately 15 minutes) to be administered in advance of the Field Trial and Main Study test sessions.
-Depending on the score obtained on the routing test, students are assigned to one of three versions of the Language Test which overlaps the three CEFR levels assessed.
-There is an ‘easy’ test (A1-A2), an ‘intermediate’ test (A2-B1) and a ‘difficult’ test (B1-B2).
-This helps to ensure candidates receive tests closely matched to their ability, thereby increasing the validity of the test results.
+SurveyLang developed a short routing test (approximately 15 minutes) to be administered in advance of the Field Trial and Main Study test sessions.
+Depending on the score obtained on the routing test, students were assigned to one of three versions of the Language Test which overlaps the three CEFR levels assessed.
+There was an ‘easy’ test (A1-A2), an ‘intermediate’ test (A2-B1) and a ‘difficult’ test (B1-B2).
+This helped to ensure candidates received tests closely matched to their ability, thereby increasing the validity of the test results.

 The Pilot Study provided SurveyLang with important feedback on the proposed task types and enabled language partners to test their collaborative item writing procedures.
 This helped ensure the sharing of best practice whilst also positively contributing to cross-language comparability of tasks.